dmitrii-eremin/passion-ts/README.md

 - **Input**: Provides unified keyboard and mouse input, including key/button state tracking, repeat/hold logic, and mouse wheel support.
 - **Math**: Supplies utility functions for random numbers, Perlin noise, and common math operations, all tailored for game development.
 - **Audio**: Enables playback and control of sound effects, including speed and volume adjustments.

+### StdLib
+The **StdLib** is a collection of simple, reusable helpers that extend the core engine, making it easier and faster to develop games.
+It includes utilities for common tasks such as animation, grid management, and other gameplay patterns, allowing you to focus on building your game logic without reinventing the wheel.
 - **Animation**: Provides tools for creating and managing animations, including grid-based animations and frame rectangles.
+- **Collision**: Integrates the bump collision detection library, providing simple and efficient AABB collision handling for grid-based and platformer games.

 Passion is designed for rapid prototyping and educational use, with a focus on clarity, hackability, and fun.
 The engine is fully written in TypeScript, making it type-safe and easy to extend.
 All rendering is done on a single HTMLCanvasElement, and the engine is dependency-free, running in any modern browser.